One Week Workshop for Scientists and Researchers

 “As per the students feedback – they suggested one more week of workshop, so that they can produce some output (Magazine/ Journal/ Blog).”

-Comments one year after the first workshop on Science Writing in IISER Pune
+One year after the first workshop in IISER Pune

 “The science writing workshop was a turning point of my life.
 It was great learning experience.
 It is really unique workshop.
 I was writing in Marathi before I joined workshop but was not aware about the rule or ethics in the writing.
 That was first difference I noticed in my writing.
 This workshop changed my perspective completely.
 Now, before writing anything either on paper or on social media, I think twice.